ayangtj/Air-Quality-Monitor/README.md

 print("getting data for time from", time_in_past, 'to', curr_time)
 return df[(df['Timestamp'] > time_in_past) & (df['Timestamp'] <= current_time)]

-# Know Issues
+# Known Issues

-- The simulated data only runs for an hour, starting at 06/10/2020 10:00:06.
+- The simulated data only runs for an hour(to demonstrate the concept of this project), starting at 06/10/2020 10:00:06.
 - User input feature allows user to input the preferred email address to receive the alerts.
 However since it runs on Flask, user has to input the email address twice.

-# Ackonwledgments
+# Acknowledgement

 - simulates data generation in the format of a wave https://stackoverflow.com/questions/14058340/adding-noise-to-a-signal-in-python
 - sending emails with python https://realpython.com/python-send-email/